Wednesday, October 24, 2007

 What these kind of conferences do well is expose participants to writers they may never have heard of and may have never sought out.
 I really enjoyed seeing Lolly Winston, Kemble Scott, Amy Wilentz, Judith Freeman, Tamin Ansary, and Robert Scheer, among others.
 There were a few I wish I could have heard, but I had to leave before their presentations, including Goodwin, Brinkley, Jason Roberts and Beth Lisick.

-Hersh and McCourt were worth the many thousands of dollars paid to them by the conference organizers, Jim and Cindy McGillen.
+Hersh and McCourt were worth the whatever the conference organizers Jim and Cindy McGillen may have paid them.
 McCourt talks in a lilting Irish accent and is charming and funny and self-deprecating.
 He spoke about teaching at a vocational high school in New York in the late 1950s and early 1960s and the lengths he had to go to make the kids interested in writing.

 Hersh spoke after lunch on Saturday and his talk immediately changed the tone of the conference.
 He spoke about the Bush administration and the small group of neoconservatives who have hijacked foreign policy, despite the complaints of more moderate Republicans and much of the rest of the country.
 Hersh also spoke about the article he has in this week's New Yorker about new plans to bomb Iran.
 He said the Taliban are poised to take over Afghanistan and any bombing of Iran might lead that nation to bomb Pakistan in retaliation.
 And as we all know, Pakistan is very unstable and had many nuclear weapons.
 Hersh ended his talk by saying he thought the US would live through this dark period.
 Robert Scheer came on stage next and said he disagreed with Hersh.
 He had interviewed every president since Nixon (except the current one) and that America is giving in to its darkest impulses.

 Was this conference worth $500 a ticket?
 Clearly, most of those attendees didn't have to think twice about the price.
 Most were in their 60s or 70s and obviously very wealthy.
 There were many women with beautifully coiffed blonde hair and fingers and wrists decked in diamonds and gold.
 I saw a lot of Chanel, Burberry and other designer goods.
 The authors were more poorly dressed than the attendees.
-They looked very happy to spend a few days in sunny Carmel.
+The audience looked happy, and looked like they felt they had gotten their money's worth.

 The weather was beautiful, the Sunset Center was a great place to spend a day, and the conversations -- on stage and off -- were stimulating.
 I would definitely go back next year.